cspogil/cspogil.org/docs/index.md

     **Meet other CS-POGILers**

     ---
-    Get to know the educators, authors, and researchers in the CS-POGIL community.
+    Get to know other educators, authors, and researchers in the CS-POGIL community.

     [:material-arrow-right: People](people/index.md)